Interoperability Concerns

 What legitimate operational security reason does a fire department have for hiding from the public that there's a structure fire at 123 Main Street?
 Unlike police, fire departments don't have suspects who might listen to evade them.

-Fire departments depend heavily on mutual aid—neighboring departments responding to assist with large incidents.
-In Ocean County and throughout New Jersey, this means departments must be able to communicate seamlessly during emergencies.
+Fire departments depend on mutual aid—neighboring departments responding to assist at large incidents.
+In Ocean County and throughout New Jersey, that means real-time radio coordination during emergencies.

-A major structure fire requires response from multiple districts.
-Neighboring departments responding to Toms River can't monitor tactical communications without encryption keys.
+A major structure fire pulls in multiple districts.
+Neighboring departments responding to Toms River cannot monitor tactical communications without receiving encryption keys in advance.

-Fires near district boundaries require coordination.
-Departments like Silverton, Pleasant Plains, and others can't listen to Toms River's size-up reports while responding.
+Fires near district boundaries require immediate coordination.
+Departments like Silverton, Pleasant Plains, and others can't hear Toms River's size-up reports while they're responding.

-Mutual aid departments must request patches to communicate—adding delay and complexity during time-critical operations when seconds matter.
+Mutual aid departments must request communications patches to connect—adding steps and delays to time-sensitive operations.

 "So much for seamless interoperability."